RaisanJMR/MERN-stack-password-generator/README.md

  - 🔥🔥Firebase `(real time database to store generated passwords)`

 # Features
- - register user with credentials
+ - bckend api to register a user with credentials
- - login user with credentials
+ - backend api to login a user with credentials
  - user password encryption `(using bcrypt)`
  - generate password `(real time update in UI & Database)`
  - delete password `(real time update in UI and Database)`